graphhopper/graphhopper/docs/web/api-doc.md

 }
 ```

-Sometimes a point can be too offroad and you'll get 'cannot find point', this normally does not
+Sometimes a point can be "off the road" and you'll get 'cannot find point', this normally does not
-indicate a bug in the routing engine and is expected to a certain degree.
+indicate a bug in the routing engine and is expected to a certain degree if too far away.

 JSON path/attribute    | Description
 :----------------------|:------------